 Lake Cabin Keys

-There are several cabins surrounding Mystery Lake, three of which are locked.
+Several cabins are surrounding Mystery Lake, three of which are locked.

 Key #2: You can find this key on your way to Alan’s Cave.
-Search the body beside the hunter’s blind.
+Search the body besides the hunter’s blind.

 Key #3: This key is in the Camp Office on Mystery Lake.
 Check the filing cabinet on the first floor.